 If, on the other hand, you stop studying before completing your course, you will no longer be entitled to work and will be in breach of your conditions of leave if employed.

-In certain circumstances, you may also be permitted as a Tier 4 student to undertake a work placement as part of your course, providing it is an integral and assessed part of the course of study.
+In certain circumstances, you may also be permitted as a international student to undertake a work placement as part of your course, providing it is an integral and assessed part of the course of study.

 However, in most cases, even where you are permitted to have a work placement as part of your course, the time you spend on it must not exceed 33% of the total length of your course undertaken in the UK.

-In circumstances where you are permitted to work, there are still certain jobs that you are not authorised to undertake.
+In circumstances where you are permitted to work under your student visa, there are still certain jobs that you are not authorised to undertake.
 These include the following:

 - Be employed as a doctor in training, save except on a recognised foundation programme